rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 **TODO**: Write words about how you can't activate two apps into "foreground" at the same time.

-If the app is already in the `FOREGROUND` state, then it is already launched and there is no need to do anything else.
+If the app is already in the `ACTIVE` state, then it is already launched and there is no need to do anything else.
 The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to launch an app that is already in the foreground state and the